A unique career path for Engineering students, uniting entrepreneurial skills with technology.

 To see the course requirements and to apply for the Technological Entrepreneurship Certificate, please complete the online form.

 Need funding for your start up?
-Apply for a Hubert E. Storer Engineering Student Entrepreneurial Start-up Award by clicking here.
+Apply for a Hubert E. Storer Engineering Student Entrepreneurial Start-up Award!
+Applications open each spring.

 For a list of Engineering graduates who received the Technological Entrepreneurship Certificate, go here.